binxio/aws-sandbox-account/readme.md

 ### Use the console

 Login to the console as usual.
 Click on your user name in the top right of the screen and click **Switch Roles**.
 Enter your account id and the name of the admins role you entered before.
 If you didn't change it, the default is: **Admins**.
+(It's case sensitive.)

 ### Use the CLI